Foul Smelling: Causes, Treatment and Prevention

 Lactose intolerance:

-Lactose is a type of sugar found in milk and other dairy products.
-The human body breaks down lactose and an enzyme called lactase digests it.
+Lactose is a type of sugar that can be found in milk and other dairy products.
+The human body breaks down lactose, and an enzyme called lactase digests it.

-A person who is lactose intolerant does not make enough lactase to digest lactose.
+A person with lactose intolerance does not make enough lactase to digest lactose.

 People who are lactose intolerant may experience the following signs after consuming dairy products: